 1) PDFs can be opened on any device or platform.

 The writers’ goal is to have their work reach as many readers as possible.
 In the vast sea of infinite possibilities, the readers will not pause to fiddle with a book in a format they can’t open.
 So, writers are ready to do everything in their power to make their fans’ reading experience hassle-free.
-Creating their e-book in PDF is the first step to making sure their users will not hop on to some more user-friendly publication.
+Converting epub to PDF is the first step to making sure their users will not hop on to some more user-friendly publication.
 Also, since PDF is the most universal format, PDF e-books are easily distributed, and smooth book distribution is one of the writers’ main concerns.

 2) Large files become smaller with PDF compression.

 Whether an e-book is ten or a thousand pages long, with graphs and images or with links to other pages, it can be made into a PDF very quickly, without losing any of its original formatting and features.
 Also, PDF is a compressed version of the original file, so a Word file that is 100 MB easily becomes a 10 MB large PDF.
-If an e-book is packed with images that are pretty big even when turned into PDF, there are ways to shrink the PDF document for easier file distribution.
+If an e-book is packed with images that are pretty big even when converted from epub to PDF, there are ways to shrink the PDF document for easier file distribution.

 3) PDF files can be easily edited.